1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Upper bound

+First we state our main screening result, whose proof is given in the appendix, on which the proof of Theorem~\ref{thuppb} is based, and which is the main difference with the two-dimensional situation.
+It allows to truncate electric fields to allow all sorts of cutting and pastings necessary for the construction.
+However, for the truncation process to have good properties, an extra hypothesis (see \eqref{jcvun}) needs to be satisfied.

-The construction consists of the following.
-First we select a finite set of vector fields $J_1, \dots, J_{N}$ ($N$ will depend on $\ep$) which will represent the probability $P(x,\j)$ with respect to its $\j$-dependence, and whose renormalized energies are well-controlled.
-Since $P$ is $T_{\lambda(x)}$-invariant, we need it to be well-approximated by measures supported on the orbits of the $J_i$'s under translations.
-It is also during this approximation process that we manage to select the $J_i$'s as belonging to a part of the support of $P$ of almost full measure for which the extra assumption \eqref{jcvun} holds and the screening can be made.
-Secondly, we work in blown-up coordinates and split the region $\E'$ (of order $n$ size) into many intervals, and then select the proportion of the intervals that corresponds to the weight that the orbit of each $J_i $ carries in the approximation of $P$.
-In these rectangles we paste a (translated) copy of $J_i$ at the appropriate scale (approximating the density $\bm'$ by a piecewise constant one and controlling errors).
+The second step consists in selecting a finite set of vector fields $J_1, \dots, J_{N}$ ($N$ will depend on $\ep$) such that the marginal of the probability $P(x,\j)$ with respect to $\j$ is well-approximated by measures supported on the orbits of the $J_i$'s under translations.
+This is possible because $P$ is assumed to be $T_{\lambda(x)}$-invariant.
+It is during this approximation process that we manage to select the $J_i$'s as belonging to a part of the support of $P$ of almost full measure for which the extra assumption \eqref{jcvun} holds and the screening can be performed.

+Third, we work in blown-up coordinates and split the region $\E'$ (of order $n$ size) into many intervals, and then select the proportion of the intervals that corresponds to the relative weight that the orbit of each $J_i $ carries in the approximation of $P$.
+In these rectangles we paste a (translated) copy of \ed{(the screened version of)} $J_i$ at the appropriate scale (approximating the density $\bm'$ by a piecewise constant one and controlling errors).

-To conclude the proof of Proposition~\ref{construct}, we collect all of the estimates on the constructed vector field to show that its energy $\w$ is bounded above in terms of $\int W\, dP$ and that the probability measures associated to the construction have remained close to $P$.
+To conclude the proof of Theorem~\ref{thuppb}, we collect all of the estimates on the constructed vector field to show that its energy $\w$ is bounded above in terms of $\tW $ and that the probability measures associated to the construction have remained close to $P$.